c3d4r/lambda-zoo/basiclambda/go/basic-lambda-go-cdk-explicit-role/cdk/README.md

-# Welcome to your CDK Go project!
+# basic-lambda-go-cdk-explicit-role

-This is a blank project for CDK development with Go.
+CDK code to deploy # basic-lambda-go-cdk

 The `cdk.json` file tells the CDK toolkit how to execute your app.